 Statutory/Other Authority: ORS 279A.065 Statutes/Other Implemented: ORS 279C.400 - 279C.410

-137-049-0680 Energy Savings Performance Contracts (ESPC)
+137-049-0680 Energy Savings Performance Contracts

 (1) Generally.
-These OAR 137-049-0600 to 137-049-0690 rules include a limited, efficient method for Contracting Agencies to enter into ESPCs outside the competitive bidding requirements of ORS 279C.335 for existing buildings or structures, but not for new construction.
+These OAR 137-049-0600 to 137-049-0690 rules include a limited, efficient method for Contracting Agencies to enter into an Energy Savings Performance Contract (“ESPC”) outside the competitive bidding requirements of ORS 279C.335 for existing buildings or structures, but not for new construction.
 See ORS 279C.335(1)(f).
 If a Contracting Agency chooses not to utilize the ESPC Procurement method provided for by these OAR 137-049-0600 to 137-049-0690 rules, the Contracting Agency may still enter into an ESPC by complying with the competitive bidding exemption process set forth in ORS 279C.335, or by otherwise complying with the Procurement requirements applicable to any Contracting Agency not subject to all the requirements of 279C.335.

 (2) ESPC Contracting Method.
 The ESPC form of contracting, as defined at OAR 137-049-0610(6), has unique technical complexities associated with the determination of what ECMs are feasible for the Contracting Agency, as well as the additional technical complexities associated with a Design-Build Contract.
 Contracting Agencies shall only utilize the ESPC contracting method with the assistance of knowledgeable staff or consultants who are experienced in its use.
 In order to utilize the ESPC contracting process, the Contracting Agency must be able to reasonably anticipate one or more of the following types of benefits: